SEAL: Searching Expandable Architectures for Incremental Learning: Experimental Results

+We compare performance between single-objective optimization using the mono-objective genetic algorithm Differential Evolution \cite{differentiableevolution}, and multi-objective optimization incorporating the flatness objective.
+Table \ref{tab:mono-vs-multi} shows metrics for four models, each row aggregating the searched model from five NAS runs: the searched single-objective model (accuracy) and the searched multi-objective models by accuracy, trade-off, and flatness.
 The results validate the superiority of the multi-objective problem and the use of flatness for incremental learning.
 An additional insight is how increasing the flatness seems to correlate with smaller models.
 This may suggest that flatten-minima models may require fewer parameters to fully learn the problem, an important insight for constrained-resources environments were NAS are commonly used.

 Additionally, we show in Fig. \ref{fig:random-vs-ofa} the performance differences between initializing the new sections of the model from random weights, without using the OFA set, and initializing the weights from the OFA.
 It is clear that initializing from the OFA set has a beneficial effect over the model accuracy and forgetting, although it is relevant to notice that this effects seems to vanish with increases in data complexity.